raganwald/raganwald.github.com/_posts/homoiconic/2012-12-01-more-combinators.md

       }
     }

 Simple and useful.
 But when we consider instances with methods, we can see that `get` (and `pluck`) has a failure mode.
-Specifically, it's not very useful if we every want to get a *method*, since we'll lose the context.
+Specifically, it's not very useful if we ever want to get a *method*, since we'll lose the context.
 Consider some hypothetical class:

     function InventoryRecord (apples, oranges, eggs) {
       this.record = {